Tuesday, May 10, 2016

 We ended our trip by stopping at the Music Hall of Fame to take a picture of the Blues Marker.

-The Blues Trail Mississippi to Alabama
+The Blues Trail from Mississippi to Alabama

-The Blues Trail Mississippi to Alabama
+The Blues Trail from Mississippi to Alabama

 We visited the Tupelo National Battlefield.
 We ate lunch at Cracker Barrel.
 We stopped in Red Bay.
-Our last stop was at the Music Hall of Fame where the Alabama to Mississippi Blues Marker was located.
+Our last stop was at the Music Hall of Fame, where the Alabama to Mississippi Blues Marker was located.

 Monday, May 9, 2016